heraclex12/vietpunc/README.md

 ### Data

 We also include Vietnamese novel and news dataset in this project.
-Thanks to [this work](https://github.com/BinhMisfit/vietnamese-punctuation-prediction) for providing this datasets.
+Thanks to [this work](https://github.com/BinhMisfit/vietnamese-punctuation-prediction) for providing these datasets.

 ## Instructions